Common Issues

 X-N8n-Login-Emailis set to your n8n account email - Check

-X-N8n-Login-Passwordis set to your n8n account password - These are required for
+X-N8n-Login-Passwordis set to your n8n account password - Required for

 - Check